netologist/aws-reference-architecture-wordpress/README.md

 # aws-wordpress-architecture
-AWS Wordpress Architecture with Terraform and Terragrunt Solution
+AWS Wordpress Architecture with Terraform and Terragrunt Solutions